Reference: Documentation for Internal API¶

 A

-, indicating that a new kernel argument for this stride should automatically be created.
+Expression, including an integer, indicating the stride in units of the underlying array’sArrayBase.dtype.loopy.auto, indicating that a new kernel argument for this stride should automatically be created.

 The stride is given in units of

-- class loopy.kernel.array.ComputedStrideArrayDimTag(layout_nesting_level, pad_to=None, target_axis=0)[source]#
+- class loopy.kernel.array.ComputedStrideArrayDimTag(layout_nesting_level, pad_to=None, target_axis=0)[source]¶

-- pad_to#
+- pad_to¶

-granularity to which to pad this dimension
+ArrayBase.dtypegranularity to which to pad this dimension

 This type of stride arg dim gets converted to

-- loopy.check.check_for_integer_subscript_indices(t_unit)[source]#
+- loopy.check.check_for_integer_subscript_indices(t_unit)[source]¶

 Checks if every array access is of type